 A similar system but with different mechanisms can also be installed on standard internal combustion engine cars.
 This is the kinetic energy recovery system (KERS) and is a unique type of braking system that converts the kinetic energy of the car back into electricity while the car is breaking.

 Regenerative braking systems have been extensively researched and developed in Formula 1.
 This is a nice example of how motorsport can be used to promote research on technologies that help environmental sustainability.

-Since regenerative braking uses kinetic energy while the car is breaking, it only works when the car needs to break often, like for example in urban areas.
+Since regenerative braking uses kinetic energy while the car is breaking or decelerating, it only works when the car decelerates or needs to break often, like for example in urban areas.

 For this reason, regenerative braking is a great addition to extend the range of an electric car driving in the city but it will have minimum to almost no effect if you drive most of the time on a highway.

 However, in any case, the energy recovered in this way will always be a lot less than the used one, because the breaks are still going to get hot and in doing so, they dissipate energy.

 Regenerative driving is majorly considered a form of self-charging and is currently used by hybrid cars (learn the differences between hybrid vs electric cars), which by the way still use gas as well.
 However, while it may count as a form of self-charging, it is not effective enough to charge an electric car fully.
 After all, the unique form of breaking only captures a small amount of energy, which is not enough to allow the electric vehicle to recharge itself fully.

 2. Solar Panels

 Solar panels are considered the most environmentally conscious option for recharging electric vehicles.
 However, isn’t it strange that in most cases those are not installed on the roof of electric cars to allow them to charge themselves?